 Moderate Your Risk

 In a 1996 study, regular physical exercise—at least the equivalent of 6 METS (this is the equivalent of walking about 2.5 mph for five minutes on level ground)—modified the association between sex and heart attacks.
 So, right now, the number one reducer of cardiac risk from sexual activity is regular exercise.
 Other factors that can lower your risk include the time of day you choose.

 It's been recognized that cardiovascular events follow a circadian rhythm, and are also triggered by physical and emotional stresses.
 It's believed that your sympathetic nervous system is activated upon your assuming an upright position in the morning, so I advise folks to avoid sexual intercourse in the early morning hours (5–8 a.m.) to be on the safe side.

 There is also evidence that coital position and extramarital sexual activity may alter your risk.
 One study showed that sudden death during sexual relations was 30 times more likely to occur when a man was with a woman other than his wife.

 The Sinatra Solution for "Safe Sex"

-When I have concerns about the safety of sexual activity in my patients—and yes, I have had a couple of patients in 25 years of practice who did die during or just after sexual intercourse—I have them wait until I do a few tests first.
+When I have concerns about the safety of sexual activity in my patients—and yes, I have had a couple of patients in my 30 plus years of practice who did die during or just after sexual intercourse—I have them wait until I do a few tests first.